 Our nurses provide blood testing but the tests must be ordered by a doctor.
 Bloods are sent to Southern Community Laboratories for analysis.
 Most tests done by the laboratory are free to New Zealand residents but charges apply for non- New Zealanders and for some specialised tests.

-Twice a year we provide screening for bone density through an ultrasound of the heel.
-This is provides a convenient and relatively inexpensive test which means you do not have to make a trip to Dunedin.
+Once a year we provide screening for bone density through an ultrasound of the heel.
+This is provides a convenient and relatively inexpensive test.

 Cardio-vascular risk assessments are a tool to calculate your risk of heart disease or stroke based on your height, weight, blood pressure, cholesterol, blood sugars and family history.
 Knowing your risk enables you to make informed choices if lifestyle changes are required and allows your doctor to offer medication is required.
-These assessments are free if you meet one of the following criteria:
+These assessments are free in some circumstances, but in most cases a small fee applies.

 There is more information about CVRAs here

 Care Plus is a programme funded by WellSouth which promotes a proactive approach to your health care.

 It is designed to benefit the health of people with high health needs due to chronic conditions; acute medical or mental health needs; or terminal illness.
 It provides four subsidised GP visits per year.
 Ask your doctor or nurse if you think you could be eligible for this subsidy.

 Regular smears have been shown to reduce the risk of cervical cancer.
 Cervical smears are recommended for women between the ages of 20 – 70.
 These can be done by both nurses and doctors.
 If you have any symptoms of concern it may be more appropriate to have your cervical smear done by one of the doctors.
 More detailed information to help you make an appointment for your smear is available here